blegouix/similie/README.md

 # SimiLie
 Simulation in Lie groups

 This is a C++ performance-portable project, supporting CPU & GPU.
-For simplicity sake and performance purpose (avoid access to adjacency matrix, efficient parallelization & memory access), only mesh structured as a cartesian product of 1D mesh is supported.
+For simplicity sake and performance purpose (avoid access to adjacency matrix, efficient parallelization & memory access), only mesh structured as a cartesian product of 1D meshes is supported.
 No adaptative mesh refinement.
 Main focus are modularity, versatility and performance.

 **Absolute WIP, there is no guarantee for proper working**